2019 Latvian presidential election

 Indirect presidential elections were held in Latvia on 29 May 2019.

 Voting system

 Before the first round of the presidential election, the political parties represented in the Saeima nominate their candidate.

-The president is elected in the first round if he receives the absolute majority of the deputies, i.e. 51 votes out of 100.
+The president is elected in the first round if they receive the absolute majority of the deputies, i.e. 51 votes out of 100.

 In case of failure, another round is organized with the same candidates or different ones, and under the same conditions.
-If no one is elected, others rounds are held until a candidate receives 51 votes and becomes President of Latvia.
+If no one is elected, other rounds are held until a candidate receives 51 votes and becomes President of Latvia.
 The president of the Saeima chairs the electoral college.

 Elections

 Latvia's parliament elected former European Court of Justice judge Egils Levits as the Baltic country's next president on Wednesday, a largely ceremonial role that also brings with it limited political powers.

 The results of the vote were as follows:

 Having received 61 votes, Levits began serving a four-year term starting on July 8, when incumbent president Raimonds Vējonis' term came to an end.